DAT300 Applied Deep Learning

 - Recurrent neural networks (RNN)

-- Processing and analysis of large data sets
+- Basic processing and analysis of out-of-core data sets

 Good skills and insight into basic techniques for machine learning and deep learning.
 Basic understanding of various models' mathematical properties and operations.
 The student will learn to master analysis methods suited for 1) General purpose Machine Learning, 2) Sequence analysis, 3) image classification.
 The student will learn to connect problem characteristics with choice of appropriate learning algorithms.